OPT STEM Extension

 - Copy of the front and back of your current OPT card (EAD)

-- Letters from all of your OPT employers confirming your employment, including start and end dates (to prove you have not used more than 90 days of unemployment) OR paystubs from your entire period of employment, if you cannot get an employment letter.
+- Letters from all of your OPT employers confirming your employment, including start and end dates and average hours worked per week (to prove you have not used more than 90 days of unemployment) OR first and last pay receipts and offer letters from all of your OPT employers, if you cannot get employment letters.

 - Evidence of STEM degree (this can be an unofficial transcript printed from one.iu.edu, an official transcript from IUPUI’s registrar, or a copy of your diploma)